opticdev/optic-custom-rules-starter/README.md

 ### Building and publishing your rulesets

-Published rulesets must be bundled into a single file, that exports the name of the ruleset and the rules (see [format below](#customizing-your-ruleset-package)).
+Published rulesets must be bundled into a single file that exports the name of the ruleset and the rules (see [format below](#customizing-your-ruleset-package)).

 This starter template comes pre-configured with a build and publish step that matches the expected output (see the scripts field in the package.json).
 To publish your ruleset, follow the steps below:
 - run `npm run build` - this will bundle the `src/main.ts` code into a single JS file and output it to `build/main.js`